avaira77/pq-ietf-usecase/draft-vaira-lamps-pq-use-cases.md

 ## Additional use cases

-EDNOTE9: TO-DOs:
+EDNOTE8: TO-DOs:

-- add additional post-quantum relevant use cases which cover aspects not covered so far, also use cases that are not common in our line of work (e.g., FAA airworthiness certifications, medical records, etc.),
+- add additional post-quantum relevant use cases which cover aspects not covered so far, this could also include use cases that are not common in our line of work (e.g., FAA airworthiness certifications, medical records, etc.), maybe contributed by other participants,
-- identify additional parties that would like to join this effort,
 - any party that would be interested in contributing in this work may add additional post-quantum relevant use cases that are closer to her experience/field,
-- the goal is to cover as much ground as possible in terms of use cases and to be able to define categories of use cases.
-A possible follow-up document could come up with proposals about which set of post-quantum algorithms, certificate-type, PKI/Signature Service component, etc. is the best fit for the give use case,
+- the goal is to cover as much ground as possible in terms of use cases and to be able to define categories of use cases,
-- this document should provide the ground for discussions in other documents where more analysis about whether each use case will have problematic points with regards to PQ migration and whether the IETF needs to take an active role in updating protocols or providing operational guidance,
-- additionally, this document can  be referenced in the technical discussions to help frame/structure the discussion, where needed.

 # IANA Considerations {#IANA}